khoirmuhammad/GraphQLHotChocolate/README.md

-# GraphQL in NET Core using Hot Chocolate
+# A GraphQL API in NET Core using Hot Chocolate (Host)

 Hot Chocolate is an open-source GraphQL server built for the Microsoft .NET platform.
 It removes the complexity of building GraphQL APIs from scratch with built-in features for queries, mutations, and subscriptions